ginobilinie/codeBook/README.md

 158. longestConsecutive_unordered_map.cpp: Same problem as 157.
 I first use unordered_map to store these numbers (it is implemented by hash-table, so it is O(N)), and then we pick the first element, and while loop in the upper side and while loop in the lower side, each time, when we pick a value from the unordered_map, we should erase(key) this elements, after this while loop, then we pick a new first element of the map, and do it again.

+159. sumNumbers_allPath.cpp: pre-order traverse.
+Note the definition of the leaf nodes.

 # old
 for fun, forever